10 Purposeful Read Alouds for a Strong Start to Your School Year!

 This is my favorite book for the actual first day of school.
 The overall message of the book is that everyone gets nervous on the first day of school–even teachers!
 This book is funny, honest, and has a creative twist at the end of the story.
 There is also a companion text called, Last Day Blues.
 It is written by the same author and has the same characters, but is specifically written for the last day of school.
-Both books are perfect for your first and last day read alouds!
-Click here to get this book for your classroom!
+Both books are perfect ways to "bookend" the year!
+Click here to get either of these books for your classroom!

 This one might surprise you, but hear me out!
 As educators, we try to actively teach students how to accept one another’s differences.
 One aspect that makes us each unique is our hair!
 So, we need to teach our students how to accept each other’s different hair styles!
 Think about it.
 Throughout the year, students are constantly changing their hair.
 Whether a student gets a drastic haircut, changes their hair to a different style, gets new braids, or dyes their hair, there are always changes being made to our student’s hair.